 Will you take a minute to call your newly elected MLA?
 Tell them that you stand behind the b4stage4 declaration.
-Simply fill out the form at the bottom of this page and the system will automatically identify your candidates from each party based on your postal code.
+Simply fill out the form on this page and the system will automatically identify your MLA based on your postal code.

 To start the conversation: